filecoin-project/lotus-docs/content/en/kb/sector-removal/index.md

 areas: ["OS", "Linux", "Lotus Node"]
 ---

-# Problem:
+## Problem

 Sector sealing can fail for a number of reasons and may cause various issues.
-Whilst it is always suggested that miner admin or system maintenance be performed with an empty sealing queue, it is not always possible.
-Disruptions to the sealing pipeline can cause sector removal or termination difficulties which may in turn negatively impact window posts.
+Whilst it is always suggested that storage provider admin or system maintenance be performed with an empty sealing queue, it is not always possible.
+Disruptions to the sealing pipeline can cause sector removal or termination difficulties which may in turn negatively impact windowPoSts.

 Depending on the nature of the failure you may find that `lotus-miner sectors remove` or `lotus-miner sectors terminate` commands do not result in successful removal or termination of the sector in question.

 Detailed below are a few methods that may help finalize the removal or termination of failed sectors.
 Please apply the methods in the order listed in order to minimize further disruption to active sealing tasks that you may wish to retain.

-# Environment:
+## Environment

-* Mainnet
+- Mainnet
-* Calibnet
+- Calibnet
-* Butterflynet
+- Butterflynet

-# Resolution:
+## Resolution

 ### Step 1: Initiate a Scheduler Update